freneticmonkey/migrate/doc/CLI.md

 > ### id
   The id of the migration to execute

+> ### gitinfo
+  Provide a path to a file containing the output of the git command `git show -s --pretty=medium`.
+  This is used to find migrations by the git version of the schema without having to have a git repo checked out.
+  _**NOTE:**_ Do not modify or use code versions that do not align with the version provided in this file.

 > ### print
   Display the current state of the migration with ID as recorded in the management DB.